msicraft/ConsumeFood/README.md

 # Plugin Description

-- Possibility to change FoodLevel and Saturation of food
+- You can change the values of FoodLevel and Saturation
 - Set player foodlevel and saturation with commands

 # Command